fomightez/yeastmine/README.md

 - [My text-mining/text manipulation code repository](https://github.com/fomightez/text_mining) has several useful scripts.
 In particular the `find_overlap_in_lists.py` script and related `find_overlap_in_lists_with_Venn.py` are particularly useful with gene lists that YeastMine can produce.

+- [My sequence work repository](https://github.com/fomightez/sequencework) has several useful scripts.
+Especially check the `Adjust_Annotation`, `ConvertSeq`, and `RetrieveSeq` sub-directories for scripts dealing with operations in line with the folder names.

 Additional Info
 ----------------